Skip to main content

 Stanley credits CGLCC’s Global Trade Program with introducing him and his business to this new world of perspectives and opportunities, as he says he didn’t know much about this area of business until he attended the Trade Mission.

-Cass says “what’s great is that with a little encouragement and coaching, and by facilitating an opportunity to try something new in his business, Stanley and Canvasea were able to demonstrate the value of programs that give LGBT+ businesses and entrepreneurs the chance to grow.
+Cass says “what’s great is that with a little encouragement and coaching, and by facilitating an opportunity to try something new in his business, Stanley and Canvasea were able to demonstrate the value of programs that give 2SLGBTQI+ businesses and entrepreneurs the chance to grow.
 During the Trade Mission Stanley even started passing his learnings forward to other delegates, offering his experiences as a way for others to learn more quickly.
 We’re better together.”

 Finding access through the program to government and other agency funding to support his business’ scale up, Stanley is now feeling more comfortable pitching to even larger fish.
 He continues to build upon the relationships he made in Las Vegas, and has gained a new perspective on the importance of attending these global Trade Missions.To find out more about CGLCC’s Global Programs, visit our website